ChasingUX/jesse-site/source/work/digitalocean.md

 </a>

 <h4 class="ribbon">Choose an Image</h4>
-The create process starts by askng the developer what they would like to build.
+The create process starts by asking the developer what they would like to build.
 A user can select a raw linux distro (and a pertaining version), a one-click app like Wordpress or Drone, or a pre-existing backup or snapshot.
 After this process, a user selects the size of server, where it lives, and final options such as naming and SSH keys.

 <div class="halfWrap">
   <a class="enlarge border half" href="/assets/images/projects/digitalocean/choose_image.jpg">